OpenBB-finance/backend-for-terminal-pro/README.md

 ### main.py

-This is responsible by running the FastAPI with endpoints that will be consumed by the Terminal Pro.
+This is responsible for running the FastAPI with endpoints that will be consumed by the Terminal Pro.

 This file:

-* Enables cross-origin resource sharing (CORS) and configures it according to the domain where FastAPI is running and Terminal Pro link.
+* Enables cross-origin resource sharing (CORS) and configures it according to the domain where FastAPI is running and the Terminal Pro link.

 * Initializes FastAPI with `app = FastAPI()`